Letters From Swaziland

 My position at the moment of this writing may be of interest to you as I am writing on the “Mount of Beatitudes” (Sermon on the Mount mountain) overlooking the entire Sea of Galilee.
 Below me are the reputed sites of where Peter became a disciple and the miracle of the loaves & fishes was performed.
 A mile to my left is Capernaum.

-The mount (actually a big hill), has a church and convent at the top as well as a good deal of old trenches, barbed wire and machine gun nests as it was fortified prior to the 6-day war.
+The mount (actually a big hill), has a church and convent at the top as well as a good deal of old trenches, barbed wire and machine gun nests as it was fortified prior to the Six Day War.
 (Blessed are the peace makers for they shall be called the children of God?)

 At its base by the Sea (actually a lake) proprietors of the “Loves and Fishes” Restaurant are re-performing the feeding of the thousand by turning a handful of loaves and fishes into abundance through the medium of capitalist enterprise.